-Being a full-time, stay-at-home mom of small children is a lot like being the CEO of a corporation.
+Being a full-time stay-at-home mom of small children is a lot like being the CEO of a corporation.
 But without anyone working under you and without receiving payment for your efforts.
-Kinda crazy when you think of it like that, huh?
+Quite crazy when you think of it like that, huh?

 I smile as I write this, but that feeling was sometimes true for me.
-Of course, there are different ways to frame our choices as mothers.
-Such as looking at stay-at-home-motherhood through the lens of sheer fulfillment that comes from spending quality time with your kids and teaching them the ways of life.
-For me, what I eventually realized after my second child was born was that I needed to create a lifestyle that filled in the gaps where I felt something was missing.
+Of course, there are different ways to frame our choices as mothers, such as looking at stay-at-home-motherhood through the lens of sheer fulfillment that comes from spending quality time with your kids and teaching them the ways of life.
+After my second child was born, I eventually realized that I needed to create a lifestyle that filled in the gaps where I felt something was missing.
 Specifically, I needed someone to help me manage my kids and my household.
 And I needed to be earning some money myself.

-When I was a full-time, stay-at-home mom, I felt like I was managing a small empire.
-I was in charge of my home, my marriage, and my babies.
-I handled the family activities, cleaning, bills, doctor’s appointments, meals, pre-school, my own health and interests, and so much more.
+As a full-time stay-at-home mom, I felt like I was managing a small empire.
+I was in charge of my home, marriage, and babies.
+I handled the family activities, cleaning, bills, doctor’s appointments, meals, preschool, my health and interests, and so much more.
 I’m grateful to have a husband who helps a lot.
 But during the day, he works outside the home, and there were times when, as a mom-manager, I felt like I was drowning.
 My mother lives 3,000 miles away, and my mother-in-law works full-time herself.
 So I didn’t have much help in that arena.
 It wasn’t until I hired part-time help and returned to work as a writer that I became more satisfied with my life and the daily choices I was making.

-In many ways, I think I had to go through that process of experiencing stay-at-home motherhood full on in order to decide I needed a different approach.
-When I was pregnant with my first child, I left a long-term executive position.
-I wanted to get out of the rat race and I craved a “return to the home.”
+In many ways, I think I had to go through experiencing stay-at-home motherhood full-on to decide I needed a different approach.
+I left a long-term executive position when I was pregnant with my first child because I wanted to escape the rat race and craved a “return home.”
 I knew I wanted to be a full-time, stay-at-home mom.
-For me, it felt like an honor to become a mother, and I wanted to savor that experience.
+Becoming a mother felt like an honor, and I wanted to savor that experience.
 Once I got there, I really liked staying home full-time for a while.
 But when I had my second child, I realized it was hard to manage everything during the day, more or less on my own.

-When people say “it takes a village to raise a child,” the phrase resonates with me.
-Historically, women used to lean on each other a lot to co-raise children.
+When people say, “it takes a village to raise a child,” the phrase resonates with me.
+Historically, women often leaned on each other to co-raise children.
 These days, mothers have become more and more isolated from one another and female relatives.
-So we have to take the initiative to reach out to other caregivers and friends to create networks of support as we run our households and raise our babies and children.
+So we have to take the initiative to reach out to other caregivers and friends to create support networks as we run our households and raise our babies and children.

 Hiring a nanny, joining a mom’s group, or meeting with other women in our communities are all ways to build a “village.”
 Once children start school or become involved in a place of worship, these supportive connections happen naturally, too.

 Every woman is different, with unique gifts, needs, and personalities.
-For me, I realized that going back to work part-time fulfilled a part of me that was lying dormant for a couple of years.
-I have a strong introvert side and flourish as a person when I get time alone and in quiet.
+I realized that going back to work part-time fulfilled a part of me that was lying dormant for a couple of years.
+I have a strong introvert side and flourish when I get time alone and in quiet.
 As a stay-at-home mom, I was always putting out energy.
 And I was not spending enough time receiving peace and quiet or using my contemplative brain.
 This was physically and mentally exhausting.

-I also desired to use the part of my mind that requires intellectual thought and analysis and to express myself through my writing—something that brings me great pleasure.
+I also desired to use the part of my mind that requires intellectual thought and analysis and express myself through my writing, which brings me great pleasure.
 And I wanted to earn money for my family.
 I had gone to college and earned a Master’s Degree.
 The drive to make money or spend some of my time working intellectually was not something I could easily forget or move away from.

 These three factors contributed largely to my decision to become a (part-time) working mom.
 To be clear, there are so many ways a mother can set up her schedule.
-I still consider myself to be a stay-at-home mom because I work from a home office, and I only work 12-15 hours per week.
+I still consider myself a stay-at-home mom because I work 12-15 hours per week from a home office.
 The rest of my hours are spent caring for my one-year-old and three-year-old.

 My Happy Medium Came in the Form of a Job.
 And a Nanny.